Summer at the Environmental Law Center

 (1 credit)

-sharply reduce greenhouse gas emissions and transition to a low-carbon economy.
-This module will examine this transition in the electric power sector, exploring in practice how the power of law and policy can be brought to bear through clean energy advocacy to make much-needed progress on mitigating the worst impacts of climate change.
-Through classroom discussion and exercises, this course will use real case studies related to “hot” issues for today’s electricity regulators, stakeholders, and market participants and explore substantive policy and skills- based knowledge, demonstrating how practitioners in the field are advancing clean energy policies at the national, regional, state, and local levels.
+With the rise of AI and recognizing the urgency to address the climate crisis, the U.S. will need to address both resource adequacy and the transition to a low-carbon economy.
+This module will examine current state and the transition in the electric power sector, exploring in practice how the power of law and policy can be used to meet specific goals.
+Through classroom discussion and exercises, this course will examine “hot” issues for today’s electricity regulators, stakeholders, and market participants and explore substantive policy and skills- based knowledge.

 (3 credits)